Taking Control of Their Money

 I realized that I had very limited control of my money, I could not put in as much as I wanted, I needed company permission to ‘borrow’ if necessary, and only for certain circumstances.
 It’s my money and I didn’t want to have to ask someone else for permission to use it.”

 Through a weekly e-magazine at his work he heard about Bank On Yourself, the New York Times Bestseller by financial security expert Pamela Yellen.
-Shelton ordered the book, read it in a couple of days, and through the Bank On Yourself website was referred to Authorized Advisor, Teresa Kuhn.
+Shelton ordered the book, read it in a couple of days, and through the Bank On Yourself website was referred to Professional, Teresa Kuhn.

 That was 15 months ago and Shelton and Mary, his wife of 25 years, now feel they have control over their savings.